APPLICATIONS OPEN 7 MARCH 2022

-The Foundation, in partnership with Chief Executive Women (CEW) is offering 3 scholarships to Harvard Kennedy School (HKS) for rising and mid-career female leaders of Aboriginal and/or Torres Strait Islander heritage.
+The Foundation, in partnership with Chief Executive Women (CEW) is offering up to three scholarships to Harvard Kennedy School (HKS) for rising and mid-career woman leaders of Aboriginal and/or Torres Strait Islander heritage.

-In 2021, applicants are invited to find a course within the HKS online offering.
+Applicants are requested to select a course, delivered either face-to-face or online, offered by Harvard Kennedy School.
 You must meet the eligibility requirements and demonstrate why you have chosen the course and how it will benefit you in your current and future roles.

 Inclusions and obligations: